W. B. Young

-William Young (7 May 1916 - 25 April 2013) was born in Ardrossan and was a Scotland international rugby union player.
+William Brewitt Young (7 May 1916 – 25 April 2013) was a Scotland national rugby union team player.
 He later played for the representative East Africa multi-national side.

 Rugby Union career

 Amateur career

 Young played rugby union for King's College Hospital before then playing for London Scottish.

 Provincial career

 He was supposed to play for the Scotland Probables in the first trial match of season 1937-38.
 The match due on 18 December 1937 was called off due to frost despite the contingency of straw being placed on The Greenyards pitch at Melrose.
 He did however turn out for the Scotland Probables side for the second and final trial match of that season, on 15 January 1938.